lmjakt/Read_bam/README.md

 all data is returned as core `R` data structures that can be used directly.

 The code relies on `htslib` which needs to be installed somewhere on the target system.
-Modify `Makevars` to include the path to the htslib headers, and make sure that the linker is configured to look for libraries (shared objects, `.so` files) where `htslib` can be found .
-If you have root access, you may need to modify `/etc/ld.so.conf.d` appropriately and run `ldconfig`.
-If not root, modifying `LD_LIBRARY_PATH` may also work.
-Note though that you should be familiar with the consequences of changing `LD_LIBRARY_PATH`.

-I suspect getting this to work on a Windows machine is likely to be difficult.
-I don't suggest you try; instead install linux and live happily ever after (or miserably; I guess it depends).
+I suspect this makes it difficult to install on a Windows based system.

-For documentation on how to use the functions, see further down in this file, the sources `read_bam.R`, and `src/read_bam.c`.
+For documentation and example use of the functions provided, see further down in this file, or use the source (`read_bam.R`, and `src/read_bam.c`).
 For [very messy] examples, see the `tests/test.R` file.

-My motivation for writing this was to a large extent to have a *simple* code base with minimal dependancies that can reasonably efficiently convert bam data into data structures that allow visualisation and statistical analyses in `R`. `read_bam.c`, is currently around 2000 lines of code, which is a little more than I would like, but it is not *too* difficult to read.
+My motivation for writing this was to a large extent to have a *simple* code base with minimal dependancies that can reasonably efficiently convert bam data into data structures that allow visualisation and statistical analyses using core `R` functions. `read_bam.c`, is currently around 2000 lines of code, which is a little more than I would like, but it is not *too* difficult to read.
 Unfortunately the amount of `C` code will probably grow.

-Simplicity to me, primarily means reducing the number of levels of abstraction used; this means that it is easier to work out what the code does.
+Simplicity in this case isn't so much the amount of code, but primarily a matter of reducing the number of levels of abstraction used.
+Reducing this means that it is easier to find the code that implements a particular function; and this in turn (to me anyway) makes it easier to modify the code to do different things when needed.
+I find this approach easier compared to either using or defining universally useful APIs.

 # Installation (compilation)